pcraciunoiu/embrangler_pelican/content/posts/2013-01-29-aggressive-selfishness-is-not-the-only-path-to-success.md

 ### Stop and reflect when things are going well

 Seriously.
-Often, when we are doing well, we want to keep going and forget to recognize our achivements.
+Often, when we are doing well, we want to keep going and forget to recognize our achievements.

 > Most people only think about themselves when things are not going well, and thereby they enter a vicious circle in which present anxiety colors the past, and then the painful memories make the present even more bleak.
-One way to break out iof this circle is to develop the habit of reflecting on one's life when there is reason to feel good about it, when one is in an upbeat mood.
+One way to break out of this circle is to develop the habit of reflecting on one's life when there is reason to feel good about it, when one is in an upbeat mood.
 But it is even better to invest psychic energy in goals and relationships that bring harmony to the self indirectly.
 After experiencing flow in a complex interaction, the feedback is concrete and objective, and we feel better about ourselves without having had to try.
 >
 > In order to experience flow, it helps to have clear goals&mdash;not because it is achieving the goals that is necessarily important, but because without a goal it is difficult to concentrate and avoid distractions.
 Thus a mountain climber sets as a goal to reach the summit not because she has some deep desire to reach it, but because the goal makes the experience of climbing possible.
 If it were not for the summit, the climb would become pointless ambling that leaves one restless and apathetic.